Login

 If you’ve come away from the viewing full of enthusiasm for the property, then that’s great news.
 But don’t let your excitement lead you into making rash decisions.

-• Contact a financial institute: get in touch with a bank or other mortgage lender as soon as possible in order to get an initial consultation on your financing options.
+• Contact a mortgage lender: get in touch with a bank or other mortgage lender as soon as possible in order to get an initial consultation on your financing options.
 It’s critical to have your mortgage documents ready.

-• Keep an eye on interest rates: to get a feel for the interest rate situation, you should start monitoring mortgage rate trends early on in the process.
+• Keep an eye on mortgage rates: to get a feel for the interest rate situation, you should start monitoring mortgage rate trends early on in the process.

-• Notify the sellers of your interest: as soon as you’ve secured financing for the property, you should inform the seller of your intention to buy.
+• Inform the seller of your intention to buy: as soon as you’ve secured financing for the property, you should inform the seller of your intention to buy.
 This marks the beginning of the purchase process, which can look different depending on the property and the number of interested buyers.

-• Caution with advance payments: with reservation fees, the buyer runs the risk of losing part of the sum to the seller without receiving anything in return.
+• Be careful with reservation fees: with reservation fees, the buyer runs the risk of losing part of the sum to the seller without receiving anything in return.
 The reservation contract often contains a penalty in the event that the sale falls through.
 If the buyer doesn’t complete the sale, the seller can only keep the part of the reservation fee that covers their actual provable expenses, however.

 Next steps for sellers